Search by Keyword

 This rehearsal led straight into the proper three hour recording session that ran from 7 to 10 pm.
 The Beatles launched right into the newly arranged “Please Please Me” at 7 pm.
 It was suggested by George Martin that Lennon play the harmonica for the main riff of the song rather than it being played on guitar by George Harrison.
 But, unlike the situation with “Love Me Do,” it was decided to record the song live with John playing guitar and to overdub the harmonica afterwards.
 After a suitable recording of the song was recorded (the best take unknown), the two-track tape was then re-recorded onto another two-track tape machine while John simultaneously recorded his harmonica parts.
 The result was a combination of Harrison on guitar and Lennon on harmonica both performing that recognizable riff, resulting in the harmonica once again being a distinctive feature on a Beatles single.

-The total number of takes, including the harmonica overdubs, amounted to 18.
+The total number of takes, including the needed harmonica overdubs, amounted to 18.
 "By the time the session came around," Lennon related in the above mentioned "New Musical Express" article, "we were so happy with the result, we couldn't get it recorded fast enough."
 At around 9 pm, after two hours of recording, George Martin made his famous exclamation from the recording booth, “You’ve just made your first #1.”
-This confidence on George Martin’s part continued from this point on, never again suggesting The Beatles to record other people’s material for their singles, this being maintained throughout their career.
+This bold confidence on George Martin’s part continued from this point on, never again suggesting The Beatles to record other people’s material for their singles, this being maintained throughout their career.
 Although there were eight US singles released that featured cover tunes as the a-side, these were decisions made by American record labels and were not the official British releases.

 Unlike the sessions for the first single, no mixes were made on this day.
 The rest of the three hour session consisted of recording two contenders for the b-side of the single, which were “Ask Me Why” and the ill-fated “Tip Of My Tongue,” which was never released and is said to be lost.
 The Beatles eventually gave the latter inferior song (George Martin’s opinion) to another artist in the Brian Epstein stable, Tommy Quickly, who released it as his first single in August of 1963, although it didn’t become a hit.

-The mono mix of “Please Please Me” was done four days later, on November 30th, 1962, in the control room of EMI Studio Two by George Martin, Norman Smith and an unnamed 2nd engineer.
+The mono mix of “Please Please Me” was done four days later, on November 30th, 1962, in the control room of EMI Studio Two by George Martin, engineer Norman Smith and an unnamed 2nd engineer.
 It is not known which take was used for this mix, but it was deemed suitable for the British single release (on January 11th, 1963) as well as the mono version of the British album release (on March 22nd, 1963), although a slight bit of added echo is present on the British album.

 Curiously, when the “Please Please Me” album was being mixed for stereo on February 25th, 1963 in the control room of EMI Studio One, George Martin and his engineering staff (Norman Smith and A.B.
 Lincoln) decided first to construct a new version of the song by editing "take 16," "take 17" and "take 18."
 This decision was made due to their wanting to incorporate John's overdubbed harmonica performance as heard in the mono mix, the above mentioned takes not featuring John's harmonica since they were overdubbed afterward.
 After the editing was completed, they then made a stereo mix of the song which became the master for the stereo album in Britain as well as the US.